 Technical skills are usually straightforward for software developers to improve.
 Learn more about the languages you use.
 Find new libraries/services/etc. that can improve your implementations.
 Learn how other languages work and where they may shine.

-Soft skills can be harder to improve.
-It is easy to focus just on the tech, but improving soft skills will allow a greater focus to be put on the people involved.
+Professional skills can be harder to improve.
+It is easy to focus just on the tech, but improving professional skills will allow a greater focus to be put on the people involved.
 Improving your communication and understanding of everyone will allow even more solutions to make themselves apparent.
-The most important thing to keep in mind with soft skills is to be mindful of yourself.
+The most important thing to keep in mind with professional skills is to be mindful of yourself.
 See how your actions, communication, and thoughts shape not only yourself but those around you.

-Improving both soft and technical skills is a great way to always be introducing positive change with our continuous improvement ingredient.
+Improving both professional and technical skills is a great way to always be introducing positive change with our continuous improvement ingredient.

 I always try to leave the code in a better place than when I got there.
 Even if the improvement is minor.
 But what is “better”?
 Could mean many different things to different people.
 Some think high or low line count is a good metric, or maybe code coverage, or bug count.
 As many ways as there are to solve problems with code, there are ways to measure success.
 So it is important to choose a metric that is meaningful to your team.